 By 2025, however, growing operational challenges made it no longer feasible to continue running the Mobile Libraries.
 While this chapter came to a close, the need to support Afghan children, especially girls, had only become more urgent.

-Today, Afghanistan remains the only country in the world where girls are officially banned from attending secondary school, limiting not only their access to education but also their pathways to employment, economic independence, and the ability to shape their own futures.
+Today, Afghanistan remains the only country in the world where girls are officially banned from attending school past the 6th grade, limiting not only their access to education but also their pathways to employment, economic independence, and the ability to shape their own futures.

 The name Charmaghz, meaning “four brains” in Farsi, reflects the belief that learning expands human potential.
 As our work grows and adapts to changing realities, that belief continues to guide everything we do.